cwi-dis/iotsa/readme.md

 bool localIsPM();			// AM/PM indicator

 ```

+Provides a user interface at `/ntp` and a REST interface at `/api/ntp`.
 ### iotsaOta.h

 Allows Over-the-air reprogramming of a iotsa server.
 After ota-programming has been enabled the device will show up (for 2 minutes) in the Arduino IDE, menu _Tools_ -> _Port_, under the _Network Ports_ section.
 Select it, and press the checkmark on your sketch to upload.